Canonical syzygies of smooth curves on toric surfaces: Introduction

 \end{conjecture} In both conjectures the right hand side of the predicted equality is known to be an upper bound.
 We note that the actual version of Conjecture~\ref{conj_CCDL}, as it is formulated in~\cite{previouspaper}, covers arbitrary projectively embedded toric surfaces, i.e., not necessarily of the form $X_{\Delta^{(1)}}$.
-But since this more general version is of no use to our current discussion, we omit it.
+But since this more general version is of no use to the current article, we omit it.

-Concretely, it is not hard to establish the following connection between the two conjectures (a proof will be given in Section~\ref{section_greenconnections}): \begin{lemma} If Conjecture \ref{conj_Green} holds for smooth irreducible hyperplane sections $C_f \subseteq X_\Delta$ then Conjecture \ref{conj_CCDL} correctly predicts the length of the linear strand of the graded Betti table of $X_{\Delta^{(1)}}$.
+Concretely, it is not hard to establish the following connection between the two conjectures (a proof will be given in Section~\ref{section_greenconnections}): \begin{lemma} If Conjecture \ref{conj_Green} holds for smooth irreducible hyperplane sections of $X_\Delta$ then Conjecture \ref{conj_CCDL} correctly predicts the length of the linear strand of the graded Betti table of $X_{\Delta^{(1)}}$.
 If $|\partial \Delta^{(1)}\cap \mathbb{Z}^2|\geq \lw(\Delta^{(1)})+2$ then also the converse implication holds. \end{lemma} We use this to settle new cases of both Conjecture~\ref{conj_Green} and Conjecture~\ref{conj_CCDL}.

 Namely, in~\cite{previouspaper} we proved that Conjecture~\ref{conj_CCDL} is true as soon as $g = N_{\Delta^{(1)}} \leq 32$ or $\lw(\Delta^{(1)}) \leq 6$, a claim which relies in part on an explicit computational verification using the data from~\cite{movingout}.
 As we will see, the condition $|\partial \Delta^{(1)}\cap \mathbb{Z}^2|\geq \lw(\Delta^{(1)})+2$ is always satisfied in these ranges, except in the genus $4$ case where $\Delta^{(1)} \cong \Upsilon$, which is of no concern.
 Through Lemma~\ref{lemma2conj} this yields: